Squigglevision/API-search-engine/README.md

 This application has the following features:
 -   A search bar which will populate the screen with books when a search term is entered
 -   API calls to the Google Books API
--   A gallery of books that flip to review the description and publication details of each book when flipped
+-   A gallery of books that flip to reveal the description and publication details of each book when flipped

 ---